 Being able to use your yard more allows you to invite more friends and family over during the summer.
 Having the freedom to enjoy your yard also allows kids to play, explore nature and enjoy being a kid!
 Outdoor entertaining is also a plus this time of year, but, you also know getting your guests to come back for the next celebration will only occur if you provide them a safe and relaxing time while outside.
 Swatting and worrying about mosquitoes isn’t a memory you want guests taking home with them after a visit to your home.

 Our program will eliminate mosquitoes in your yard, including the Asian tiger mosquito, all season long.
-Our worry-free, effective barrier spray will get rid of mosquitoes present and prevent them from returning for up to 21 days.
+Our worry-free, effective barrier treatment will get rid of mosquitoes present and prevent them from returning for up to 21 days.
 Eliminating mosquitoes reduces you and your family’s chances of contracting a mosquito-borne illness.
 Getting started is easy, and our rotation program ensures mosquito control all summer long, with no gaps in service.

 Take the tiger by the tail this season and contact Mosquito Squad of Greater Washington DC today to schedule a season free of mosquitoes, ticks and stink bugs!